top of page

 We look at the markets in two ways: micro and macro.

 When we zoom in and look closely at individual equities and shorter timeframes, outcomes become insanely hard to predict and even harder to time.
-In the bigger picture, though, markets consistently tend to go up over time.
-This happens no matter what happens day-to-day or to any of the individual stocks.
+In the bigger picture, though, and over the long term (like 10 to 20 year time periods), markets tend to go.
+This happens despite the day-to-day swings of individual stocks.
 Remember, we're talking big picture here, in aggregate.

 Why and how does the market sustain this?
 Several reasons.

-• Growth: In the US alone, our GDP has more than doubled since the year 2000.
+Growth: In the US alone, our GDP has more than doubled since the year 2000.
 Meanwhile, countries like China have seen 17x in growth in that time frame, and most countries with major stock markets are also continually growing, too.
-Stock markets are valued at multipliers of their actual revenue, and you can trace this increasing production output directly back to businesses.
-More production, more profit, higher stock prices, and eventually, higher markets.
-Inevitably, almost all nations/empires will eventually collapse, but betting on the likelihood of this happening in our lifetimes is straight-up gambling.
+Stock markets are valued at multiples of their actual revenue, and you can trace this increasing production output directly back to businesses and population growth.
+This leads to even more production, more profit, higher stock prices, and eventually, higher markets.
+Inevitably and historically, almost all nations/empires have and will eventually collapse, but while we invest in the capital markets, we are assuming that the likelihood of this happening in our lifetimes is low.

 The odds of perfect timing

 What is there to learn from the nature of the markets?
-Investing for the long term is a pretty surefire bet—in fact, it's one of the best bets we can make on our financial future.
+Investing for the long term outweighs short term investing decisions—in fact, it's one of the rules of thumb a financial professional will recommend for our financial futures.

-While trying to time the market may be tempting, especially when you read about economic trends and predictions, the odds are simply stacked against us.
+While trying to time the market and making short term, emotional decisions, may be tempting, especially when you read about economic trends and predictions, the odds are simply stacked against us.
 It’s like playing chess against a computer.

 Although it’s hard to pin down an exact number, it’s widely accepted that: